nyorain/nytl/doc/vec.md

 	using Reference = ...; // usually Value&
 	using ConstReference = ...; // usually const Value&

-	// rebinds the vector implementation class
+	// Rebinds the implementation to a different type.
-	template<Size Dim, typename T> using Rebind = ...;
+	// Should result in compile time error if not possible template<typename> Rebind = ...;

-	static constexpr Size dim = ...; // dimension the vector has.
-Might be a symbolic value.
+	static constexpr bool staticSized = ...; // static sized?

+	// if static sized:
+	template<typename D>
+	Vector create();

+	// if not static sized:
 	Vector create(Size size); // creates a vector with the given size

 public: